Commentary on Psalm 15

 Avoiding God-dishonoring entertainments?

-A preacher of a century ago who had a lot to say about holiness people and their tongues was "Buddy" Robinson.
-Uncle Bud was a colorful character with a real concern for the practical lived-out side of the sanctified life.
+A preacher of a century ago with a lot to say about holiness people and their tongues was "Buddy" Robinson.
+Uncle Bud was a colorful character with a real concern for the practical lived-out aspect of the sanctified life.

 One of his sermon illustrations involved a man who came to Bud to say, "Brother Bud, my religious joy has all leaked out.
-What is my trouble?"
+What is my problem?"

 "My!" replied Bud.
 "My friend, you keep your mouth open all the time."